-The first time I tasted Persian rice with Tadig was when my children began attending a Jewish Day School in Los Angeles that had a large Persian population.
-The special preparation of this dish produces a tender, fluffy and fragrant rice that is covered with a thick, pale yellow crust (tadig).
+The first time I tasted Persian rice with Tadigh was when my children began attending a Jewish day school in Los Angeles that had a large Persian population.
+The special preparation of this dish produces a tender, fluffy and fragrant rice that sometimes includes a thick, pale yellow crust (tadigh).
 The crust is both chewy and crunchy, and since there is only one layer of it, everyone wants to get an even share.

 2 cups Basmati Rice